Former DHS Official Says He Wrote ‘Anonymous' Trump Critique

-A former Trump administration official who penned a scathing anti-Trump op-ed and book under the pen name “Anonymous” made his identify public Wednesday.
+A former Trump administration official who penned a scathing anti-Trump op-ed and book under the pen name “Anonymous” revealed himself Wednesday as a former chief of staff at the Department of Homeland Security.

-Miles Taylor, a former chief of staff at the Department of Homeland Security says in a tweet: “Donald Trump is a man without character.
-It’s why I wrote ‘A Warning’ ... and it’s why me & my colleagues have spoken out against him (in our own names) for months.
-It’s time for everyone to step out of the shadows.”
+The official, Miles Taylor, said in a tweet six days before Election Day that Donald Trump is “a man without character” and “it's time for everyone to step out of the shadows.”

-Taylor has been an outspoken critic of Trump's in recent months, and he has a contributor contract on CNN.
+Taylor has been an outspoken critic of Trump's in recent months and had repeatedly denied he was the author of the column — even to colleagues at CNN, where he has a contributor contract.
+He left the Trump administration in June 2019 and endorsed Democrat Joe Biden for president this summer.

 In the essay, the person, who identified themselves only as a senior administration official, said they were part of a secret “resistance” force out to counter Trump’s “misguided impulses” and undermine parts of his agenda.